-We are committed to build on this excellent relationship for example through our popular digital HousingOnline and My Home services.
+We are committed to build on the still excellent relationship with our applicants and tenants for example through our popular digital HousingOnline and My Home services.
 We are always looking for new ways for our tenants to engage with us and influence the services they receive both individually and for their neighbourhoods.